- BetOnline favors Bryce Young (+325) to become only the second-ever two-time Heisman winner

 Can Bryce Young repeat?

 History is against Bryce Young (+325) as the only two-time Heisman Trophy winner is Ohio State’s Archie Griffin in 1974 and 1975.
 Other recent victors (Johnny Manziel, Jameis Winston and Lamar Jackson) haven’t come all that close to repeating either.
-Then again, none of those guys played for a dominant Crimson Tide team that collects National Championships like nerds shopping for NFTs.
+Then again, none of those guys played for a dominant Crimson Tide team that collects National Championships like nerds shopping for NFTs in the metaverse.

 Three of the past 10 Heisman winners have attended Alabama (Young, Devonta Smith, Derrick Henry) and Nick Saban’s presence ensures the program will be as deep and talented as ever.
 Furthermore, eight of the past 10 award winners have been quarterbacks.
 And the only one whose team did not make the College Football Playoff since the format’s debut in 2013 was Jackson with Louisville in 2016.